Below are the combined sailing instructions for both dinghy and cruiser competitors.

 28.2.
 The decision to shorten course shall be made by the Cruiser Race Officer.
 The course must be shortened before such rounding mark is reached by any boat (excepted when SI 28.3 applies).
 The decision to shorten course shall be communicated on VHF Channel M1.
 Failure of a boat to hear this message will not in itself be considered grounds for redress.

-28.3 During an Evening 1 or Evening 2 race all boats shall time their rounding of any marks after 90 from the published start time (the rounding time taken as the boat crosses the line defined in SI 28.1).
-After 90 minutes, but before any boat has finished, the course may be shorten to any mark that had not been reached by 90 minutes regardless of whether at the time of shortening boats had subsequently rounded that mark.
+28.3 During an Evening 1 or Evening 2 race all boats shall time their rounding of any marks after 90 minutes from the published start time (the rounding time taken as the boat crosses the line defined in SI 28.1).
+After 90 minutes, but before any boat has finished, the course may be shortened to any mark that had not been reached by 90 minutes regardless of whether at the time of shortening boats had subsequently rounded that mark.

 28.4.
 In the event of a shortened course, competitors shall radio their time to the clubhouse or if this is not possible, record their finish time and submit a time-slip as for a self-timed race.